system76/docs/content/install-ubuntu.md

 ![Ubuntu Pro](/images/install-ubuntu/ubuntu-24.04_initial-setup-2.png)

-Canonical offers Ubuntu Pro for free on up to 5 machines but it is not required to use Ubuntu and it's features and does not change your experience.
+Canonical offers Ubuntu Pro for free on up to 5 machines but it is not required to use Ubuntu and it's features, and does not change your experience.

 ### Telemetry